Maximize Muscle Mass with Drop Sets

 How Do I Avoid Over-Training with Drop Sets?

 To avoid over-training, you should only perform drop sets with one exercise per body part.
 For example, when working back, drop set on the lat pull down, and stick to straight sets on the other exercises in your program.

 Drop setting will ensure hypertrophy through large muscle tears, which require effective supplementation for rapic recovery and repair.
 To make the most of your training, add adequate high quality muscle-building protein to your muscle-building arsenal.
-ISOFLEX is the ultimate muscle-building protein shake, combined with Krush LOADED for complete creatine muscle therapy, VITASTACK to feed your entire body and to kickstart your workout into high gear, you can’t beat the power of Razor8 Blast Powder.
+ISOFLEX is the ultimate muscle-building protein shake, combined with Creatine Krush for complete creatine muscle therapy, VITASTACK to feed your entire body and to kickstart your workout into high gear, you can’t beat the power of Razor8 Blast Powder.